Outdoor Recreation Along the McKenzie River Corridor

 And best of all, your summertime visit can have a positive impact on that rebuilding process.
 “When you’re coming to the McKenzie region this summer, you’re not coming just to enjoy this recreation experience,” says Al Archer, executive director of the nonprofit Cascade Volunteers.
 “You’re coming to support this local economy and get this place back on its feet.”

-In some ways, recreation along the McKenzie River Corridor will look no different in 2021 than in past years; several of the region’s most popular hikes remain accessible and unscathed, and some of the best whitewater rafting and mountain biking opportunities are once again open to adrenaline junkies.
+In some ways, recreation along the McKenzie River Corridor will look no different than in past years; several of the region’s most popular hikes remain accessible and unscathed, and some of the best whitewater rafting and mountain biking opportunities are once again open to adrenaline junkies.
 But visitors should prepare for a different experience in other ways.
 Those include:

 Highway delays: Speed limits along Highway 126 have been reduced in wildfire-affected areas, and hazard crews are working tirelessly to remove trees and create a safer corridor.
 Give yourself up to 45 extra minutes to account for these changes.

 Limited services and recreation opportunities: Some businesses were destroyed in the 2020 wildfires or faced losses as a result of the COVID-19 pandemic, while several trails and boat launches remain closed due to wildfire damage.
 Have an itinerary in mind before setting out, and check in with businesses, land managers, and (if taking a tour) your preferred outfitter to ensure everything is open and accessible.
-(Even still, signs of recovery abound: The McKenzie General Store and Obsidian Grill is installing an on-site bike repair station this season for cyclists.)
+(Even still, signs of recovery abound: The McKenzie General Store and Obsidian Grill hosts an on-site bike repair station for cyclists.)

-How to Plan an Epic Outdoor Adventure Along the McKenzie River Corridor in Summer 2021
+How to Plan an Epic Outdoor Adventure Along the McKenzie River Corridor

 Whether you’re looking to hike through the McKenzie River area’s towering forests, paddle its quiet waters, or raft its thrilling rapids, you’ll want to know a few things to help plan an epic adventure this summer.
 Here are a few tips for making the most of your time.